jdeschamps/EMU-guide/index.md

 [This repository](examples) offers example plugins for EMU:

 - A base plugin to help kick-start a new EMU plugin.
+- Plugin example from the BMC publication.
 - A plugin controlling a single iBeamSmart laser (Toptica).
 - A simple UI controlling four lasers and a filterwheel.

-The latter two are distributed with EMU in Micro-Manager 2-gamma.
+The last two are distributed with EMU in Micro-Manager 2-gamma.

 ### htSMLM  <a name="htsmlm"></a>